maahirjain/spotify-wrapped/README.md

 ### User Story 1

 #### Login
-To login to Spotify and retreive a token, we first setup an API in the Spotify Dashboard.
-Then using the Spotify authentication system we prompt the user to log in.
+To login into Spotify and retrieve a token, we first set up an API in the Spotify Dashboard.
+Then, using the Spotify authentication system, we prompt the user to log in.
 We locally store a token in a `ViewPager` so that it can easily be accessed by any of our fragments.

 #### Information Retrieval and Display
-For the Spotify Wrapped we focused on six main pages – Top Songs, Top Artists, Top Genres, Audio Features, Recommended Artists, and LLM Description of Tastes and Styles.
+For the Spotify Wrapped, we focused on six main pages – Top Songs, Top Artists, Top Genres, Audio Features, Recommended Artists, and an LLM Description of tastes and styles.

 For the Top Songs and Top Artists pages, we used the top items endpoint.
 We implemented a callback function such that once we receive the contents we call another method.
 This method takes in the top 5 artists and uses the artist information endpoint to retrieve information about each artist.
 Using this information we create a list of the top genres of the user.